Publishing Extensions

 Verify a publisher

 You can become a verified publisher by verifying ownership of an eligible domain associated with your brand or identity.
-Verifying your publisher will demonstrate your authenticity and add a verified badge to your extensions.
+Once your publisher is verified, the Marketplace will add a verified badge to your extension details.

 To verify a publisher:

-- Follow the instructions in the dialog to add a TXT record to your domain's DNS configuration.
+6. Follow the instructions to add the TXT record to your domain's DNS configuration.

-- Select Verify to validate that the TXT record has been successfully added.
+7. Select Verify in the dialog window to validate that the TXT record has been successfully added.

-Once your TXT record has been validated, the Marketplace team will review your request and grant verification within 5 business days.
+Once your TXT record has been validated, the Marketplace team will review your request and let you know the result within 5 business days.
+The validation includes, but is not limited to: domain, website and extensions prerequisites for track record, content eligibility, legitimacy, trust and positive reputation.

 Eligible domains